jananidelli14/Hackathon-Principal-Management-Dashboard/README.md

 1. Clone the repository.
 2. Load the dataset into your PostgreSQL database.
 3. Configure Grafana to connect to your PostgreSQL datasource.
-4. Import the dashboard JSON files from this repo via Grafana’s import feature.
+4. Import the dashboard JSON files from this repository via Grafana’s import feature.
-5. Adjust queries and panels as needed for your environment.
+5. Adjust queries and panels as necessary for your environment.

 ---

+## Notes

+- This project uses a **synthetic dataset** for demonstration and testing purposes.
+- Metrics and insights should be interpreted accordingly.

+---

 ## Contact / Support

-For questions or help with this project, please contact jananidelli14@gmail.com.
+For questions or assistance with this project, please contact [your email or GitHub username].